wercker-labs/wercker-blog/source/posts/2013-10-11-auto-increment-versioning-for-android.md

 ![Login page](/images/posts/android-versioning/login.jpg)

 On the details page of the app you can find the parameters for the step.
-We can now update the `wercker.yaml` file with your user information.
-Keep the the value `VERSIONING_API_KEY` for property api_key.
+We can now update the `wercker.yml` file with your user information.
+Keep the the value `VERSIONING_API_KEY` for the property api_key.

 We can set this value in the settings of your application on wercker: Go to pipeline and click `+ add new variable`.
 Create a protected environment